 Rain storms aren’t the only things to worry about during monsoon season.
 Because of the change in wind patterns, it’s not unusual for there to be heavy dust storms during the monsoon season in New Mexico.
 Even tornadoes could occur!
 Because of this, stay vigilant and on extra alert during the monsoon season in New Mexico.

 Even the most bizarre things could occur.
 For example, mosquitos like to breed in still water, so make sure you drain any decorative vases/bowls after a heavy rain storm.
-Doing so will help reduce their numbers near your home.
+Doing so will help reduce their numbers in and near your home.

 Ultimately, in the event of dust storms, floods, or other emergencies, make sure you and your family are prepared and have a game plan ready to go.
 Go over the plan with them every few months, but make sure you’re extra-prepared during the monsoon season in New Mexico.
 Many things can go wrong, so if you do suffer a personal injury this monsoon season due to no fault of your own, give Lerner and Rowe a call.

-Injured During Monsoon Season?
+Injured During Monsoon Season in New Mexico?

 If you’ve suffered a personal injury in New Mexico due to someone else’s negligence, get in touch with Lerner and Rowe Injury Attorneys.
 Our professional legal team will work tirelessly for your compensation.
 You can visit us in our office Monday through Friday from 8:00 a.m. to 5:00 p.m.